How to Protect Your Business from Fire

 The risk of fire in the municipal workplace is a serious concern, both from a property loss and an injury hazard standpoint.
 Even if a fire injures no employees or building occupants, the disruption to municipal services can be considerable and important information can be lost.

-Each year in the U.S., 70-80,000 workplaces—including many in Tennessee, Arkansas, and Mississippi—experience a serious fire.
+Each year in the U.S., 70-80,000 workplaces—including many in Tennessee, Arkansas, Mississippi, and Alabama—experience a serious fire.
 About 200 employees per year die in these fires and another 5,000 are injured.
 Property losses from workplace fires exceed $2.5 billion annually.

 Contact State Systems today to learn how you can protect your business, employees, and vital assets.